 Transferring a domain means that you change domain registrars.
 For example, if your current registrar is GoDaddy, you can transfer to NameCheap.
 In other words, you pay a different company to handle your domain name.

-Domain Change Request
+Domain Registrar Change Request

 Your best bet is to contact your registrar directly and they should provide you with helpful directions or give you live guidance.

 If you want to point the domain to a new host, you will need the DNS links to the folder where your site files will be stored.
 This information will be provided to you when you purchase your new hosting.

-Primary DNS Host: NS1: ns1945.myhostcompany.com
+- Primary DNS Host: NS1: ns1945.myhostcompany.com

-Secondary DNS Host: NS2: ns1946.myhostcompany.com
+- Secondary DNS Host: NS2: ns1946.myhostcompany.com